- HOME

 -Distribution and collection of the supply chain code of conduct and pledge forms

-To date, we have had a total of over 1,400 suppliers submit pledges cumulatively (as of June 2024).
+To date, we have had a total of over 1,800 suppliers submit pledges cumulatively (as of June 2025).

 -Briefing sessions

-In order to promote responsible procurement that takes human rights and the environment into consideration throughout the supply chain in the development of original products together, we have held briefing sessions both in person and online for targeted suppliers in 2022.
+In order to promote responsible procurement that takes human rights and the environment into consideration throughout the supply chain in the development of PB/OEM products together, we have held briefing sessions both in person and online for targeted suppliers in 2022.
 At these briefing sessions, we explained the objectives and policies of the group's supply chain management efforts, as well as the code of conduct, which includes human rights and environmental content.

 Briefing session participation (2022)